A Study of Ponatinib With Chemotherapy in Children, Teenagers, and Adults With Philadelphia Chromosome-Positive Acute Lymphoblastic Leukemia

 - Current systemic use of drug(s) that are known to have a risk of causing prolonged corrected QT interval (QTc) or torsades de pointes unless drug(s) can be changed to acceptable alternatives (ie, an alternate class of agents that do not affect the cardiac conduction system) or the participants can safely discontinue the drug(s).

-- Current systemic use of any medications or herbal supplements that are known to be strong inhibitors or strong inducers of CYP3A within 7 days before the first dose of study drug.
+- Current systemic use of any medications or herbal supplements that are known to be strong inhibitors or strong inducers of cytochrome P450 3A (CYP3A) within 7 days before the first dose of study drug.

 - UCSF Medical Comprehensive Cancer